captured Landscapes - Human Portraits

 goals:

-While raising awareness to the influence of propaganda on the way we see the world, I also want the photos to celebrate human life and human experience, as they naturally happen within a wider social context.
-I would like to create human portraits and document life events that will open current North American cultural conversations to perspectives that originate from and represent the wider world.
+Besides examining the influence of propaganda on the way we see the world, I also want the photos to center human life and human experience as they naturally happen within a wider social/historical context, as opposed to a parochial one that centers only on North America.

-I wish to create a space where people can freely connect based on shared personal or historical experiences, unburdened by the politics of gender and race.
-Contrary to what North American cultural warriors would make us believe, most immigrants to this country naturally find commonality in our shared knowledge of economic, cultural and social consequences of war, dictatorship, revolution, internal displacement, post-war rebuilding and so on, which we have had to deal with over the past hundred years.
-Those experiences shaped the context of our lives and influenced the life-changing decisions we made.
-For the most part, these experiences have not been part of the North American experience, so commonalities based on those experiences remains a blindspot, or a politically inconvenient reality in the United States.
-Looking from an immigrant’s perspective, the real difference in ‘lived experience’, to continue using the local jargon of the day, does not result from differences in skin color, but from personally lived circumstances of life and of history.
+I wish to create an artistic space where people can freely connect based on personal experiences, unburdened by the politics of gender and race.
+Contrary to what North American cultural warriors would make us believe, most immigrants to this country find commonality in our shared experiences, regardless of our gender, or of the assigned racial box we are invariably put in.
+Such experiences include the economic, cultural and social consequences of war, dictatorship, revolution, internal displacement, post-war rebuilding and so on.
+Experiences that we, unlike North Americans, have had to deal with over the past hundred years.
+Commonalities based on those experiences remain a blind-spot, and a politically inconvenient reality for activists in the United States.

-While In the United States much has been said about the importance of remembering and celebrating diverse histories, in reality most immigrants who arrive here are expected to abandon an authentic reading of their histories in order to conform to projected ones based on racial labels tenaciously hanging over the North American imaginary.
+While much is being said about the importance of remembering and celebrating diverse histories, in reality most immigrants who arrive to this country are expected to abandon an authentic reading of their histories in order to conform to projected ones, based on racial labels tenaciously hanging over the North American imaginary, dominating both the political and the cultural landscape.

 Photographs for physical exhibition